dmcginley/project1_yoga_site/README.md

 	* For the shorter pages I used a flex container to push the footer to the bottom.
 - The icons all match the same style, from Google and Boxicons, and Bootstrap.
 - The fonts match, the header fonts and content (paragraph) fonts.
-- The padding is same or smiler for each element across the website, for padding on boxes 2em or 4em. on text in the smaller numberes eg. 0.4 or 0.6 or 0.8rem.
+- The padding is the same or similar for each element across the website, for padding on boxes 2em or 4em. on text in the smaller numbers eg. 0.4 or 0.6 or 0.8rem.
-- Text size in in rem and box/container padding is in em. (there are a few occasions where I went with rem where it better suited the style).
+- Text size in rem and box/container padding is in em. (there are a few occasions where I went with rem where it better suited the style).

 ## Testing

 ### Lighthouse in Chrome DevTools.

-Best Practices on the video page was the only one that was low at (92), the issue was "SameSite cookie", this is server-side issue so there was little I could to to fix the issue.
+Best Practices on the video page was the only one that was low at (92), the issue was "SameSite cookie", this is a server-side issue so there was little I could do to fix the issue.
-I also reserched this here on [stackoverflow](https://stackoverflow.com/questions/60822936/where-to-add-samesite-none).
-I also reached out to my tuttores and pears on Slack to conferm the issue.
+I also researched this here on [stackoverflow](https://stackoverflow.com/questions/60822936/where-to-add-samesite-none).
+I also reached out to my tutors and peers on Slack to confirm the issue.

-*Tested in Incognito mode.*
+*All tested in Incognito mode.*

 ![website in Lighthouse in Chrome ](assets/markdown_images/both_lighthouse.png "Lighthouse score for home page")

-After a few errors like images being too big or missing title on social links (facebook, twitter) I ran Lighthouse a few times to check my code and text.
+After a few errors like images being too big or missing title on social links (Facebook, Twitter) I ran Lighthouse a few times to check my code and text.
 Tested both mobile and desktop.

-When testing in Lighthouse, this is when I desided to have Webp image format as well as Jpg.
+When testing in Lighthouse, this is when I decided to have Webp image format as well as Jpg.

 ### Validator Testing
 - **HTML**
 <https://validator.w3.org/>

-After a few errors I went back to the code and researched the fixes through a web search or on Stack overflow to find the solutions.
+After a few errors, I went back to the code and researched the fixes through a web search or on Stack overflow to find the solutions.

-On final run the "Document checking completed.
+On the final run the "Document checking completed.

-No errors or warnings to show" in all the four pages.
+No errors or warnings to show" in all four pages.

 **No Warnings found**
 <p>&nbsp;</p>
 - **CSS**
 <https://jigsaw.w3.org/css-validator/>

-No error were found in the three CSS pages.
+No errors were found in the three CSS pages.

 **Warnings found**